Clair3/EarthNet2022-test/README.md

 the data have different dimensions (spatio-temporal, only temporal (for weather), or static (terrain topology), we will use the simplest solution which consists in resizing and concatenating everything to the spatio-temporal dimensions.

 Then I need to develop a model for the data.
 The main point is that the data are irregularly sampled time series (from different sources).
-Although several papers have addressed this issue for RNNs, we need to extend the methods to include the spatial dimension of our data. this will be our main axis of research.
+Although several papers have addressed this issue for RNNs [5-7], we need to extend the methods to include the spatial dimension of our data. this will be our main axis of research.
 We will compare our results to a ConvLSTM baseline that does not take into account the time-step irregularity.

-A second solution, simpler to implement, consists in directly testing the methods developed for the RNN.
+A second solution, simpler to implement, consists in directly use the RNN methods developed for time series without spatial component.
 During the learning phase, the RNN is used only on a random subset of pixels, and the gradient is computed on these pixels.
-The idea is that on an image, and even more on a landscape, a large number of pixels are (almost) identical, and it is not necessary to compute the gradient for each of these pixels.
+The idea is that in an image, and even more in a landscape, a large number of pixels are (almost) identical, and it is not necessary to compute the gradient for each pixels.
 In this way, we drastically reduce the learning time required for the use of a RNN on spatio-temporal data.
 This solution has shown good results with classical RNN, so it is promising for RNN adapted to irregular data.

 Finally, I would like to develop a web application, the tricky part is that I have no knowledge of javascript at the moment, so it could be reduced to a docker, or a simple command line in case of lack of time.
 But ideally, on the web application, the user will be able to select a sample on a map of Africa, then generate the prediction with some associated analysis.